Apang20/joke-teller/README.md

 ## Overview
-A text to speech application where you press a button and a robot will tell you a programming joke from a joke API
+A text to speech application where you press a button and a robot will tell you a programming joke from a joke API.
+Inspired by Udemy JS Web Projects: 20 Projects to Build Your Portfolio, but with additional customizations:
+- Adding a header
+- A speech bubble to read the jokes (inclusive for hearing impaired)
+- Custom robot favicon
+- Custom CSS